Microbiome-Revolution/SampleProtocols/README.md

 2. Use the GPS to mark out the four corners of the field, and from here calculate the parameters of the W-walk, i.e. the location of the 10 sampling points.

    **Note:** Tom proposes an "X" design, where we sample 10 points along the red line (this is what the farmer is doing), but do we sample 10 or 9 (as the centre is repeated) points along the green line?
-Subsample of points along the red line are homogenised in the line.
+Subsample of points along the red line are homogenised in the line. **- Unclear which one is correct**

    ![Left, Basu et al. W-walk; right, Tom's proposed X design.](graphics/sample_designs.svg)